tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 _Screenshot of the Packet Listing window_

 We will be analyzing packet #3.
-Just by looking at all the columns that correspond to our packet (row), we can gather the following information:
+Just by looking at all the sorting columns that correspond to our packet (row), we can gather the following information:

 - **Number**: 3
 _The number of the packet in the capture file_